Local Rules of Procedure and Rules of Decorum

 Cases involving animal cruelty and neglect.

-The Justice of the Peace, Precinct 2 serves the southern portion of Bell County.
-This includes the towns of Salado, Holland, and part of Bartlett.
-The precinct is south of the Lampasas River to the Williamson County line, east to the Milam County line, and west to Stillman Valley Road.
+The Justice of the Peace, Precinct 4, Place 1 serves the western portion of Bell County.
+This includes the towns of Killeen, Harker Heights and portions of Nolanville and Belton.

-The Justice of the Peace, Pct.
-2 will keep a docket of scheduled hearings and trials.
+The Justice of the Peace, Precinct 4, Place 1 will keep a docket of scheduled hearings and trials.
 A weekly docket shall be available to the public for each week's proceedings.
 The Judge will generally be available as indicated by these rules and the calendar.
 In the absence, disqualification, or recusal of the Judge, it is the policy of this court to obtain a visiting judge, whenever possible, so that there will be no interruption in the work of the court.
 Notice of a visiting Judge will be posted as soon as is practical.

-The Justice of the Peace, Pct.
-2 utilizes the electronic method of selecting names of persons assigned for jury service.
+The Justice of the Peace, Precinct 4, Place 1 utilizes the electronic method of selecting names of persons assigned for jury service.
 Jury impaneling is conducted in cooperation with the District, Municipal, and County courts.

 If scheduled for jury duty, follow all instructions on the jury summons that is mailed.
 When appearing for jury duty, please complete the jury questionnaire (attached to the summons) and bring it to court.